 - A copy of the purchase receipts

-- Vehicle Identification Number of an NAFTA country
+- Vehicle Identification Number of a NAFTA country

 - ISAN tax

-- Tenencia tax (Vehicle Usage Annual Tax) will be removed in 2012
+- Tenencia tax (Vehicle Usage Annual Tax) – removed in 2012

 - DTA payment (Custom’s Paperwork Fee)

-- Reference price: If the reference price is higher than the price listed on the shipping invoice, the seller will be required to pay a deposit for the difference.
-If the seller can justify that the vehicle is properly valued on the shipping document price within three months; the deposit will be returned.
+- Reference price: If the reference price is higher than the price listed on the shipping invoice, the seller will pay a deposit for the difference.
+If the seller can justify that the vehicle is properly valued on the shipping document price within three months; the deposit is returned.
 (4)

-- Importers can import an unlimited number of used vehicles as long as they are registered at the Padron de Importadores, which is Mexico’s official importers registry and have an RFC (Federal Taxpayer’s Registration).
-In addition, they are mandated to provide import records on a monthly basis to the Mexico Government Entity of Taxation (SAT).
+- Importers can import an unlimited number of used vehicles.
+As long as they are registered at the Padron de Importadores, Mexico’s official importer’s registry, and have an RFC – Federal Taxpayer’s Registration.
+In addition, it is mandatory to provide import records every month to the Mexico Government Entity of Taxation (SAT).
 (5)

-Used vehicles of a condition which are restricted or prohibited from circulating in their own country of origin, will be prohibited from importation into Mexico.
+Used vehicles in a condition restricted or prohibited from circulating in their own country of origin, will be prohibited from importation into Mexico.